 That federal parcel has been officially transferred to Environment and Climate Change Canada.
 You can read our letter to the Honourable Jonathan Wilkinson here.

 “This is a significant development because it means the federal government is siding with conservation rather than development.”Chris Miller, Executive Director of CPAWS NS

 In contrast, the government of Nova Scotia has decided to proceed with the sale and development of a coastal headland with a globally rare plant ecosystem.
 “The provincial government has given no indication that they are backing away from their plans to sell these lands.
 This just means this particular piece of land is no longer part of that mix,” Chris Miller explained.

 What is the sale price?

-The price for this unique coastal ecosystem was assessed at $306/acre.
-This means that the property (705.2 acres) would only cost the developer around $216,000, far below the asking price of nearby parcels.
+Based on a valuation report commissioned by the potential developer, this unique coastal ecosystem has been assessed at a mere $306/acre.
+This means that the 705.2-acre property, with over 5 miles of shoreline, would only cost the developer approximately $216,000, far below the asking price of nearby parcels.
 You can read the Letter of Offer, here.

 “The parcel of rocky, rugged Crown land in Little Harbour is worth $216,000, according to the valuation report commissioned by Lighthouse Links and filed with the court.
 Although that report was previously made public, the value of the land had been redacted.Michael Gorman, “Documents give details about controversial golf development in coastal N.S.”